Inspire yourself by exploring the intersection of technology and innovation.

-In today’s fast paced digital, connected world, technology has invaded almost every aspect of everyone’s lives.
-Students will learn how big data is leveraged to shape buying habits, and consider the security ramifications and implications that the new connected world presents.
-Students will immerse themselves into the world of Virtual Reality and gain an understanding how a $35.00 computer is enabling the next wave of innovators and entrepreneurs.
-Students will get hands-on experience with hardware and software and find out what its like to work as a programmer.
-This program will explore technology from the inside out.
+In today’s fast-paced, digitally connected world, technology has invaded almost every aspect of our lives.
+In this Institute, students will learn how big data is leveraged to shape buying habits and consider the security ramifications and implications that a world shaped by the Internet of Things presents.
+Students will immerse themselves in the world of technology and gain an understanding of how a $35.00 computer is enabling the next wave of innovators and entrepreneurs.
+There will be extensive hands-on experiences with hardware and software giving students a taste of what it’s like to work as a programmer.
+This Institute explores technology from the inside out.

 At a Glance